 Thank you again to all the tour participants!!

-I also want to take a moment to thank blogs that accepted review copies but couldn’t participate in the tour.
-I’ve listed them below and will link to their review of Waiting For Daybreak in parentheses as they write them.
+Blogs that have accepted review copies of Waiting For Daybreak are listed below with a direct link to their review of Waiting For Daybreak and interviews/guest posts/giveaways, if applicable, in parentheses.
 Accepting a review copy is just as supportive of indie authors as participating in a blog tour, so thank you very much, bloggers!

 Beauty in Ruins (review)